Bolga Baskets, Large

-Baskets available are in order 1 through 16 - please select accordingly.
-Basket #13 shape is abit quirky and not perfectly round, but of course beautiful in its own way, and on sale for $65.
+Baskets available are in order 1 through 5, left to right, top to bottom - please select accordingly.
 Note some baskets are “formed”, some are not, but they are easy to reshape.
 See instructions below.

 Woven by hand in Bolgatanga, northern Ghana, Africa, from hand-split and hand-twisted elephant grass.
 Uses for baskets are unlimited: picnics, shopping, toy chest, shoe storage, newspapers/magazines, towels or a recycling bin.
 Very durable.
 As these baskets are handmade, some slight variations in size and colour occur.